MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 RETURN INNER_TEXT(FIRST(frame))
 {{</ code >}}

-Alternatevley, you can filter them out by url or access to a target iframe by index if you know it's position.
+Alternatevley, you can filter them out by url or access to a target iframe by index, if you know it's position.

 <div class="notification is-warning">
-  You still may have issues with iframes pointing to another domain due to CORS security policy.
+  Due to CORS security policies, you still may have issues with iframes if it points to another domain.
 </div>

 ## Namespaces
-With this release, we introduce a new language feature - namespaces.
+With this release, we introduce a new language feature - **namespaces**.

-Namespaces will allow library authors (and us) to isoalate their functions into a dedicated sub sections.
+Namespaces allow library authors (and us) to isoalate functions into dedicated sub sections.

-Here is an example of possible use:
+Here is an example:

 {{< code fql >}}
 LET blob = DOWNLOAD("https://raw.githubusercontent.com/MontFerret/ferret/master/assets/logo.png")